molecula/documentation/sql-preview/data-types/_posts/2022-11-16-data-types-home.md

 title: Cloud table data types and constraints
 ---

-Data types and constraints are used to define table columns when creating tables via SQL
+Data types and constraints are used to define table columns when creating tables via SQL.

 NOTE: For ease of use, Constraint information is included with the relevant Data type reference.